Salesforce (NYSE:CRM) PT Lowered to $200.00

-Salesforce (NYSE:CRM – Get Rating) had its target price reduced by equities research analysts at Royal Bank of Canada from $235.00 to $200.00 in a research report issued on Thursday, The Fly reports.
-Royal Bank of Canada’s price objective suggests a potential upside of 38.35% from the company’s previous close.
+Salesforce (NYSE:CRM – Get Rating) had its target price reduced by equities research analysts at JPMorgan Chase & Co. from $245.00 to $200.00 in a research report issued on Thursday, The Fly reports.
+JPMorgan Chase & Co.‘s target price indicates a potential upside of 38.35% from the company’s previous close.

-Other equities research analysts have also recently issued research reports about the stock.
-UBS Group lowered their price target on shares of Salesforce from $180.00 to $162.00 and set a “neutral” rating for the company in a research report on Thursday.
-Cowen reduced their price objective on shares of Salesforce from $210.00 to $195.00 in a research note on Thursday.
-Jefferies Financial Group reduced their price objective on shares of Salesforce from $250.00 to $240.00 and set a “buy” rating for the company in a research note on Sunday, November 20th.
-Morgan Stanley reduced their price objective on shares of Salesforce from $273.00 to $250.00 and set an “overweight” rating for the company in a research note on Thursday.
-Finally, Canaccord Genuity Group reduced their price objective on shares of Salesforce from $260.00 to $215.00 in a research note on Thursday, August 25th.
-Eight research analysts have rated the stock with a hold rating, twenty-nine have given a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $200.44.
+Several other analysts also recently commented on CRM.
+Monness Crespi & Hardt downgraded shares of Salesforce from a “buy” rating to a “neutral” rating in a report on Thursday, November 17th.
+Citigroup cut their price objective on shares of Salesforce from $189.00 to $179.00 and set a “neutral” rating for the company in a report on Thursday, August 25th.
+Deutsche Bank Aktiengesellschaft cut their price objective on shares of Salesforce from $255.00 to $220.00 in a report on Tuesday, November 22nd.
+BMO Capital Markets cut their price objective on shares of Salesforce from $190.00 to $180.00 in a report on Friday, November 18th.
+Finally, Macquarie reissued an “outperform” rating and issued a $210.00 price objective on shares of Salesforce in a report on Wednesday, November 2nd.
+Eight investment analysts have rated the stock with a hold rating, twenty-nine have issued a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $200.44.

-Salesforce announced that its board has authorized a share buyback program on Wednesday, August 24th that allows the company to repurchase $10.00 billion in outstanding shares.
-This repurchase authorization allows the CRM provider to reacquire up to 6.4% of its stock through open market purchases.
-Stock repurchase programs are typically a sign that the company’s board of directors believes its shares are undervalued.
+Salesforce declared that its Board of Directors has initiated a stock buyback plan on Wednesday, August 24th that allows the company to repurchase $10.00 billion in shares.
+This repurchase authorization allows the CRM provider to purchase up to 6.4% of its stock through open market purchases.
+Stock repurchase plans are often an indication that the company’s board believes its stock is undervalued.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CRM.
-Investors Asset Management of Georgia Inc. GA ADV lifted its holdings in Salesforce by 506.1% during the third quarter.
-Investors Asset Management of Georgia Inc. GA ADV now owns 200 shares of the CRM provider’s stock valued at $29,000 after purchasing an additional 167 shares in the last quarter.
-GHP Investment Advisors Inc. lifted its holdings in Salesforce by 113.4% during the third quarter.
-GHP Investment Advisors Inc. now owns 207 shares of the CRM provider’s stock valued at $30,000 after purchasing an additional 110 shares in the last quarter.
-FSC Wealth Advisors LLC lifted its holdings in Salesforce by 1,350.0% during the first quarter.
-FSC Wealth Advisors LLC now owns 145 shares of the CRM provider’s stock valued at $31,000 after purchasing an additional 135 shares in the last quarter.
-Verity Asset Management Inc. purchased a new position in Salesforce during the first quarter valued at $35,000.
-Finally, TimeScale Financial Inc. lifted its holdings in Salesforce by 576.9% during the third quarter.
-TimeScale Financial Inc. now owns 264 shares of the CRM provider’s stock valued at $38,000 after purchasing an additional 225 shares in the last quarter.
-77.02% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of the company.
+Geller Advisors LLC boosted its stake in shares of Salesforce by 2.0% in the 2nd quarter.
+Geller Advisors LLC now owns 2,752 shares of the CRM provider’s stock valued at $454,000 after purchasing an additional 54 shares during the last quarter.
+Wellington Shields & Co.
+LLC boosted its stake in Salesforce by 4.4% during the second quarter.
+Wellington Shields & Co.
+LLC now owns 1,301 shares of the CRM provider’s stock worth $215,000 after acquiring an additional 55 shares in the last quarter.
+Silvant Capital Management LLC boosted its stake in Salesforce by 0.4% during the second quarter.
+Silvant Capital Management LLC now owns 13,828 shares of the CRM provider’s stock worth $2,282,000 after acquiring an additional 58 shares in the last quarter.
+Carmel Capital Partners LLC boosted its stake in Salesforce by 4.9% during the second quarter.
+Carmel Capital Partners LLC now owns 1,273 shares of the CRM provider’s stock worth $210,000 after acquiring an additional 60 shares in the last quarter.
+Finally, Columbia Trust Co 01012016 boosted its stake in Salesforce by 0.9% during the second quarter.
+Columbia Trust Co 01012016 now owns 6,433 shares of the CRM provider’s stock worth $1,062,000 after acquiring an additional 60 shares in the last quarter.
+77.02% of the stock is owned by institutional investors.

 Salesforce, Inc provides customer relationship management technology that brings companies and customers together worldwide.
 Its Customer 360 platform empowers its customers to work together to deliver connected experiences for their customers.
 The company's service offerings include Sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and Service that enables companies to deliver trusted and highly personalized customer service and support at scale.